Budgeting

 2. Track the Money Coming Into Your Household and Your Spending

 Once you have some practical goals in mind, it’s time to figure out how money is flowing in and out of your household.
 You probably already know how much you earn each month and how much you might get from other sources (e.g. child tax credits, alimony or child support, investment income).
 But do you know where it all goes?
-The best way to figure this out is simply to track your spending for a month.
-Whether you’re paying your bills, shopping online, or buying snacks at a convenience store, jot down every cent you spend into a single document.
+The best way to figure where you spend your money is simply to track your spending for a month.
+Whether you’re paying your mortgage payments, shopping online, or buying snacks at a convenience store, jot down every cent you spend into a single document.
 Doing this will give you a good idea of your overall spending habits, and you might be surprised by what you find out.
 To make the process even easier, use this simple money worksheet: our Monthly Expense Tracker.

 3. Avoid Spending More Than You Make